(225 ILCS 427/25)

 (a) There is hereby created the Community Association Manager Licensing and Disciplinary Board, which shall consist of 7 members appointed by the Secretary.
 All members must be residents of the State and must have resided in the State for at least 5 years immediately preceding the date of appointment.
-Five members of the Board must be licensees under this Act, at least two members of which shall be supervising community association managers.
-Two members of the Board shall be owners of, or hold a shareholder's interest in, a unit in a community association at the time of appointment who are not licensees under this Act and have no direct affiliation or work experience with the community association's community association manager.
+Five members of the Board must be licensees under this Act.
+Two members of the Board shall be owners of, or hold a shareholder's interest in, a unit in a community association at the time of appointment who are not licensees under this Act and have no direct affiliation with the community association's community association manager.
 This Board shall act in an advisory capacity to the Department.

 (b) The term of each member shall be for 4 years and until that member's successor is appointed.
 No member shall be reappointed to the Board for a term that would cause the member's cumulative service to the Board to exceed 12 years.
-Appointments to fill vacancies shall be filled in like manner for the unexpired term.
-No member shall serve for more than 2 successive terms.
+Appointments to fill vacancies shall be made by the Secretary for the unexpired portion of the term.
 The Secretary shall remove from the Board any member whose license has become void or has been revoked or suspended and may remove any member of the Board for neglect of duty, misconduct, incompetence, or for missing 2 board meetings during any one fiscal year.
-A member who is subject to formal disciplinary proceedings shall disqualify himself or herself from all Board business until the charge is resolved.
-A member also shall disqualify himself or herself from any matter on which the member cannot act objectively.
+A member who is subject to formal disciplinary proceedings shall be disqualified from all Board business until the charge is resolved.
+A member also shall be disqualified from any matter on which the member cannot act objectively.